 The Present and Future

-CAPS was instrumental in the appointment of an anthropologist, Sonia Ryang, as the C. Maxwell & Elizabeth M. Stanley Family and Korea Foundation Scholar of Korean Studies, past director of the Center.
-We have filled the position of the Hua Hsia and Stanley Foundation Chair Professor of Chinese studies with Prof. Wenfang Tang having started the position in 2009.
-CAPS provided initial financial support to get the Confucius Institute established at the University of Iowa in 2006.
-Each semester, the Center hosts several scholars from East Asia, who are drawn by Iowa's reputation to carry out their research projects with their own financial support.
+CAPS was instrumental in the appointment of an anthropologist, Sonia Ryang, as the C. Maxwell & Elizabeth M. Stanley Family and Korea Foundation Scholar of Korean Studies.
+CAPS later filled the position of the Hua Hsia and Stanley Foundation Chair Professor of Chinese studies with Prof. Wenfang Tang who started the position in 2009.
+Currently, a search is underway for the C. Maxwell and Elizabeth M. Stanley Family Chair of Asian Studies, which will be in Anthropology, Communication Studies, History, or the School of Journalism & Mass Communication, with a special emphasis on transnational and cross-cultural topics.